LagoVista/docs/Messaging/Parsing/ParsingFromPath.md

 When parsing from a path, the value `Path` should be selected

 **Path Locator** (required)
 A string that uses the key as a place holder to extract the field.
+The wild card * may be used.

 **Storage Type** (required for parsing from messages, not used for Message Id and Device Id Parsing) You will also need to add a [Storage Type](../TypeSystem/Index.md) to identify how this field should be stored.